Skip to content

 2 2–4 weeks on market

-showings, open houses, offer review
+Showings, open houses, feedback, offer review

 3 30–45 days under contract

-inspections, appraisal, loan process, closing
+Inspections, appraisal, loan process, closing

-💡Arizona Tip: Homes in ZIP codes like 85018, 85254, 85251, and 85050 often attract strong interest in the first 7–10 days — your prep work before listing is what determines how fast and how smoothly things go.
+💡Arizona Tip: ZIP codes like 85018, 85254, 85251, and 85050 often attract strong interest in the first 7–10 days — your prep work determines how fast and how smoothly things go.

-🧭Phase 1: 1–3 Months Before Listing — Plan, Prep & Prioritize
+🧭Phase 1: 1–3 Months Before Listing.
+Plan, Prep & Prioritize

 This is where your future sale price is shaped.
 The more intentional you are here, the smoother everything becomes later.